MicrosoftDocs/architecture-center/docs/solution-ideas/articles/azure-purview-data-lake-estate-architecture-content.md

 - [Azure Synapse Analytics](https://azure.microsoft.com/services/synapse-analytics) is a limitless analytics service that brings together data integration, enterprise data warehousing, and big data analytics.

 - [Power BI](https://powerbi.microsoft.com/what-is-power-bi) is a collection of software services and apps.
 These services create and share reports that connect and visualize multiple sources of data.
-When you use it with Azure Purview, it can catalog and classify your data and provide granular lineage that's illustrated end to end.
+When you use Power BI with Azure Purview, it can catalog and classify your data and provide granular lineage that's illustrated from end to end.

 - [Azure Private Link](https://azure.microsoft.com/services/private-link) provides private connectivity from a virtual network to Azure Platform as a Service (PaaS), customer-owned or Microsoft partner services.